alphinside/CustomBertSequence-Classification-Tagging/README.md

 # How to Use

+1. Install dependencies, see Dockerfile
-1. Download the model
+2. Download the model
-2. Construct the object like example below
+3. Construct the object like example below

         from sentiment_label import BertKemenkunhamSentimentClassification